MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/general-ledger.md

 All four account types—posting, unit, fixed allocation, and variable allocation—are included in the chart of accounts and can be modified using this window.

+> [!NOTE]
-*The changes made in this window permanently affect the chart of accounts, so you might want to experiment with the sample company before modifying your accounting data.
+> The changes made in this window permanently affect the chart of accounts, so you might want to experiment with the sample company before modifying your accounting data.
 Back up your company’s data directory before making changes to your company’s accounts, so you can restore the chart of accounts and related information if necessary.
-For more information about making backups, see the System Administrator’s Guide (Help \>\> Contents \>\> select System Administration).*
+For more information about making backups, see the System Administrator’s Guide (Help \>\> Contents \>\> select System Administration).

 **To modify a range of accounts:**